 Meeting Dates »

 The Town Council meets monthly in the Council Chamber, at the Town Hall, on the first Tuesday.
+During the Covid-19 pandemic meetings have been moved to a virtual platform (Zoom).

 The Planning Committee usually meets twice a month.
 The Finance and General Purposes, Assets and Environment and Personnel Committees meet as and when required.
 Working Parties are set up from time to time to deal with specific projects.